sveltejs/kit/documentation/docs/04-hooks.md

 ### handle

-This function runs on every request, and determines the response.
-It receives the `request` object and `render` method, which calls SvelteKit's default renderer.
+This function runs on every request, for both pages and endpoints, and determines the response.
+It receives the `request` object and `respond` method, which calls SvelteKit's default renderer.
 This allows you to modify response headers or bodies, or bypass SvelteKit entirely (for implementing endpoints programmatically, for example).

-If unimplemented, defaults to `({ request, render }) => render(request)`.
+If unimplemented, defaults to `({ request, respond }) => respond(request)`.

 To add custom data to the request, which is passed to endpoints, populate the `request.locals` object, as shown below.